 1. Line up support.

-Know who people are going to call as a reference – your prior bosses, obvious people in the ecosystem that would have a strong POV on you or your idea, etc. Pre-wire them so that when the calls come, they are ready and/or you are least know what they are likely to think.
+Know who people are going to call as a reference – your prior bosses, obvious people in the ecosystem that would have a strong POV on you or your idea, existing investors, early customers etc. Pre-wire them so that when the calls come, they are ready and/or you are least know what they are likely to think.
+Some investors will ask you before reaching out to folks, but some will just go ahead and make a call or two if they are closely connected to someone that knows you.

 2. Get commitments from those who know you.